RoxanaCruz/RoxanaCruz/README.md

-# Hello World!, I'm Roxana Cruz! 🌸
+# Hello World!, I'm Roxana Cruz!

-Welcome to my cozy corner of GitHub!
+Welcome to my cool corner of GitHub!
 I'm a passionate tech enthusiast and a creative soul on a mission to make the world a better place through code! 🌟

 ## Hi! im Roxy.
 This is a little about me and what I do